SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-The samples and most templates are already setup to read from `appsettings.json`, see [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.
+The samples and most templates are already set up to read from `appsettings.json`.
+See [Reading Configuration Values](#reading-configuration-values).

 ### 2.2.3 Cloud Foundry

-As mentioned earlier there are a couple OAuth2 services (e.g. UAA Server or Pivotal SSO) you can use on Cloud Foundry.
-Rather than explaining the steps here on how to create and bind OAuth2 services to your app, we recommend you read the documentation provided by each of the service providers.
+As mentioned earlier. you can use a couple of OAuth2 services (such as UAA Server or Pivotal SSO) on Cloud Foundry.
+Rather than explaining how to create and bind OAuth2 services to your app here, we recommend that you read the documentation provided by each of the service providers.

-Regardless of which provider you choose, once the service is bound to your application, the settings will be available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.
+Regardless of which provider you choose, once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
+See [Reading Configuration Values](#reading-configuration-values).

 ### 2.2.4 Add Cloud Foundry JwtAuthentication

-To use the provider in your application, add it to your service collection in the `ConfigureServices()` method of the `Startup` class:
+To use the provider in your application, add it to your service collection in the `ConfigureServices()` method of the `Startup` class, as shown in the following example:

 ```csharp
 using Steeltoe.Security.Authentication.CloudFoundryCore;